-(j) one of our banking partners, or other service provider necessary to provide the Services, requires us to terminate the Agreement; or
+(m) one of our banking partners, or other service provider necessary to provide the Services, requires us to terminate these terms; or

-(k) you do not use your Wallet for twelve (12) months or more.
+(n) you do not use your Airwallex Profile for 12 months and it becomes inactive.

-17.5.
-Immediate termination.
-Without affecting any other right or remedy available to it, either Party may terminate this Agreement immediately on written notice to the other Party and without liability to the other Party:
+19.5 Immediate termination.
+Without affecting any other right or remedy available to it, either party may terminate these terms or any Additional Terms immediately on written notice to the other party and without liability to the other party:

-(i) commits a material breach of the Agreement, and, in the case of a breach capable of remedy, fails to remedy such breach within thirty (30) days after receiving formal written notice to do so; or
+(i) commits a material breach of these terms (or the Additional Terms), and, in the case of a breach capable of remedy, fails to remedy such breach within 30 days after receiving formal written notice to do so; or

-(ii) commits a series of breaches of the Agreement which when taken together have the impact or effect of, or otherwise amount to a material breach;
+(ii) commits a series of breaches of these terms (or the Additional Terms) which when taken together have the impact or effect of, or otherwise amount to a material breach; or

 (iii) becomes subject to an Insolvency Event;

-(b) if the Party reasonably determines that it has become unlawful to perform its obligations under the Agreement; or
+(b) if the party reasonably determines that it has become unlawful to perform its obligations under these terms; or

-(c) in the event of a Force Majeure Event that has the effect of preventing the other Party from performing any of its obligations under the Agreement for a period exceeding one (1) month.
+(c) in the event of a Force Majeure Event that has the effect of preventing the other party from performing any of its obligations under these terms for a period exceeding 1 month.

-17.6.
-On termination you will need to repay any money you owe us.
-In the circumstances set out in clauses 17.2 or 17.5 we may charge you for any costs, expenses and losses we incur (including costs due to FX difference or any action we may take to cover or reduce the exposure).
+19.6 Repayment upon termination.
+On termination you will need to immediately repay any money you owe us.
+In the circumstances set out in clauses 19.2 or 19.5, we may charge you for any costs, expenses and losses we incur (including costs due to foreign exchange difference or any action we may take to cover or reduce the exposure).
 Once all amounts owing to us have been repaid, any excess amount held by us in respect of the Services will be made available to you.

-17.8.
-Effect of termination.
-On termination of this Agreement:
+19.7 Effect of termination.
+On termination of these terms or any Additional Terms:

-(a) you will not be able to use the Airwallex Platform (or the Services under those Additional Terms) and all rights granted to you under this Agreement will cease;
+(a) you will not be able to use the Airwallex Platform (or the Services under those Additional Terms) and all rights granted to you under these terms or the Additional Terms will cease;

 (b) you must immediately return or delete copies of any documentation, notes and other materials comprising or regarding the Airwallex Platform (or the Services under those Additional Terms);

 (c) all of your payment obligations under these terms (or under the Additional Terms) for Services provided through to the effective date of termination will immediately become due and payable;

-(d) each Party will return or delete all Confidential Information of the other Party in its possession within thirty (30) days of the termination of this Agreement, and will not make or retain any copies of such Confidential Information except as necessary to comply with Applicable Law; and
+(d) each party will return or delete all Confidential Information of the other party in its possession within 30 days of the termination of these terms or the Additional Terms, and will not make or retain any copies of such Confidential Information except as necessary to comply with Applicable Law; and

 (e) any provision that expressly or by implication has effect after termination will continue in full force and effect.

-(a) we may work with third parties (including any other Group Company of Airwallex) to provide the Services;
+(a) we may work with third parties, including other Airwallex Group Companies, to provide the Services;

 (b) if you receive information from us regarding, or provided by, such third parties, you will not rely on such information and will not make any claims against us or the third party in relation to such information.
 You agree that you bear all risk and responsibility if you choose to rely on such information in contravention of this clause.

 20.3 Compliance with Data Protection Legislation.
-If we use a third party to provide the Services, we will ensure that the third party complies with Data Protection Legislation relating to the processing of personal data pursuant to clause 14 of this Agreement.
+If we use a third party to provide the Services, we will ensure that the third party complies with Data Protection Legislation relating to the processing of Personal Data pursuant to these terms.

-(a) will comply with this Agreement and all Applicable Law regarding your use of the Services, the Airwallex Platform and Customer Data;
+(a) will comply with these terms and all Applicable Law regarding your use of the Services, the Airwallex Platform and Customer Data;

-(b) have the right, power and authority to enter into this Agreement and to perform all of your obligations under it;
+(b) have the right, power and authority to enter into these terms and to perform all of your obligations under it;

-(c) have the valid right to grant to us the rights as defined in this Agreement without violating any Applicable Law or the proprietary rights of any third party;
+(c) have the valid right to grant to us the rights as defined in these terms without violating any Applicable Law or the proprietary rights of any third party;

-(d) will provide us with accurate, up-to-date and complete Customer Data at all times, pursuant to clause 4 of this Agreement;
+(d) will provide us with accurate, up-to-date and complete customer due diligence information and data at all times, pursuant to clause 4 of these terms;

 (e) will pay all sums to us free and clear of any claims, encumbrances or any other interest of any third person;